croketillo/termalign/README.md

-# Textalign
+# Termalign

-**Textalign** is a lightweight Python module for advanced text formatting and alignment in terminals, logs, CLI output, and simple plain-text reports.
+**Termalign** is a lightweight Python module for advanced text formatting and alignment in terminals, logs, CLI output, and simple plain-text reports.

 It provides intuitive functions and classes to align, format, wrap, colorize, and decorate text with optional borders and multi-column layouts.